CollinsKippy/CollinsKippy/README.md

 - 👋 Hi.
 This is my JavaScript/TypeScript-focused GitHub account.

-- 🚉 I have experience with Angular and .NET Stack (MVC, Web API, WPF, SQL Server, Azure Deployment).
+- 🚉 I have experience with React, NextJS, Angular and .NET Stack (MVC, Web API, SQL Server, Azure Deployment).

 - 📫 You can reach me via @KippyCollins (Twitter).